 Grand Valley State University

-The map showcases where our sites are spread throughout the Grand Valley State University main campus in Allendale, MI.
-All sites are a representative sample of the campus communities on the waste system.
-We select varying areas across the campus to help build an understanding of disease dynamics on main campus in order to aid in university public health efforts.
+The map showcases where sample sites are spread throughout the campus.
+All sites are a representative sample of the communities on the waste system.
+Site selection varied across the campus to help build an understanding of disease dynamics at Grand Valley State University in order to aid in public health efforts.

 Please note that as of 09/23/2024, locations G2, G3, G5, and G8 have been retired from routine monitoring.